HastyDocs/jarek-test/README.md

-This is a 2nd sentence's
+This is a 2nd  The sentence's

 * one
 * two